 I know what you’re thinking – what the heck does a paid advertising company know about SEO and page speed?!

 Well, prepare to be surprised.
-We know a thing or two because SEO and Page Speed is highly relevant to any type of paid advertising , whether it’s display ads, Google search ads, or even traditional media like TV and billboards.
+We know a thing or two because SEO and Page Speed are highly relevant to any type of paid marketing, whether it’s display ads, Google search ads, or even traditional media like TV and billboards.
 Why?
 Once you have a potential customer’s attention, you have to deliver a quick friendly user experience.
 That starts with page speed.

 In fact, so many people are using their mobile devices to surf the web that Google announced in March of this year that they will be rolling out Mobile First Indexing July 2018.
 What does Mobile First Indexing mean?
 It means Google is going to start looking at how well your site performs on mobile devices first instead of desktop.
 That’s a marked change for Google and it will affect search rankings.
 In other words, it’s a big deal.

 Start by plugging your business’ site into the Page Speed Insights tool.
 PageSpeed Insights tells you exactly where you stand from a page optimization standpoint.
 Depending on how you’re doing, they will suggest compressing some images here, or eliminating render-blocking script there – or maybe you’ll discover even larger issues you need to tackle.
 Remember, knowing is half the battle.

 If the recommendations Google has given you look confusing and disconcerting, like 9th-grade French class all over again, chat up your web developer.
 If you don’t have a web developer, consult one, or post in an online forum like Sitepoint.
 Heck, ask us.